 Other tax tips

-The annual Christmas party / Annual Event
+The annual Christmas party / annual event

-Claiming for the Annual Event Allowance
+Claiming for the annual event allowance

 The Christmas party -the exemption itself

-- The combined cost of the Annual Event or events must not exceed £150 per head during the tax year.
+- The combined cost of the annual event or events must not exceed £150 per head during the tax year.

 - The Annual Event is available to all of your employees.

-Further to this, the event or events must be open to all staff of the company to attend.
+Furthermore, the event or events must be open to all staff of the company to attend.

 VAT consideration and VAT Notice 700 65

-Can I reclaim the VAT on the cost of the party or the annual event
+Can I reclaim the VAT on the cost of the party or the annual event?

-When you hold an Annual Event, as is the case with all other business expenses that you incur, please make sure that you obtain a receipt.
+When you hold an annual event, as is the case with all other business expenses that you incur, please make sure that you obtain a receipt.

-OurVAT guide gives a more in-depth view on VAT, for contractors and small business owners.
+Our VAT guide gives a more in-depth view on VAT. for contractors and small business owners.